-- Nonprescription medications include Dramamine and Bonine, both essentially antihistamines.
+- Nonprescription medications available from pharmacies are essentially antihistamines.
 Their primary side effect is drowsiness, possibly even in their "non-drowsy" versions.
-Both must be started 1 to 2 hours before getting on the boat.
+These medications must be started 1 to 2 hours before getting on the boat.
 These work for many people.

-- Prescription Scopolamine skin patches, positioned behind the ear, are generally considered the most powerful and most effective anti-seasickness medication.
-One patch lasts up to 72 hours.
-Side effects are also more significant, including vision disturbances that may make it difficult or impossible to read-a potential problem for anyone who must be able to read a chart or plotter.
+- Prescription medications are generally considered the most powerful and most effective anti-seasickness medication.
+You will need a prescription from your doctor.
+Side effects are also more significant, including vision disturbances that may make it difficult or impossible to read - a potential problem for anyone who must be able to read a chart or plotter.
 Talk to your doctor if you have experienced seasickness in the past and have found other remedies ineffective.

 Food and Drink